NightAvail/MythicLegends/wiki/mage_classes.md

     - Increased intrigue and learning abilities
     - Escape Prison ability by turning into mist
     - Cast mage sickness ability on a character (apprentice and above)
+    - Offensive/defensive bonuses at expert/master level

 **Earth Mages**
     - Increased stewardship and learning abilities
     - Can summon extra stone golems with the summon troops spell
     - Ability to heal another (apprentice and above)
+    - Slightly better offensive and defensive bonuses at expert/master level

 **Fire Mages**
     - Increase to martial ability
-    - Starts off with offensive and defensive bonuses
+    - Very good offensive and defensive bonuses at all levels
     - Boosted health

 **Water Mages**